SirCocas/falco-exporter-using-my-client/README.md

   - the default Unix socket path is `/run/falco/falco.sock` to be compatible with Falco 0.33.0 and later (in previous version it defaulted to `/var/run/falco.sock`)

 ## Usage
+(version that creates new connection every 30 seconds untill all connections are made)

 ### Run it manually